About

 Upgrading a Mackie mixer for sound quality and durability

-Necks straightened, bridges adjusted, saddles intonated, tremolos calibrated, controls cleaned, switches replaced, fingerboards sanded, frets refretted, cracks glued, bridgeplates replaced, nuts cut and shaped, tonewoods humidified, braces reglued, circuits analyzed and upgraded, binding replaced, pickups installed, pickguards made from scratch, you name it, no job too big or too small.
+Necks straightened, bridges adjusted, saddles intonated, tremolos calibrated, controls cleaned, switches replaced, fingerboards sanded, frets refretted, cracks glued, bridgeplates replaced, nuts cut and shaped, tonewoods humidified, braces reglued, circuits upgraded, binding replaced, pickups installed, pickguards made from scratch, you name it, no job too big or too small.